-O’Reilly conferences attract the best minds in their respective fields.
-At the O’Reilly Design Conference you’ll find yourself in a gathering of:
+O’Reilly conferences attract the best minds in their respective fields, and the Design Conference reflects the multidisciplinary nature of design.
+You’ll find yourself in a gathering of:

 Mary Treseler is Director of Strategic Content at O’Reilly Media, Inc. She acquires, curates, and edits design content when not writing about it herself.
 Her experience with design-related topics includes editing Lean UX and Designing Interfaces, as well as launching The Lean Series with Eric Ries.
 Mary has more than 20 years of experience working in technology publishing; her introduction to the design discipline began in 1993 with Jakob Nielsen’s Usability Engineering.
 A Boston native, Mary lives by the ocean in South Dartmouth, MA.